 Oral Care –Equally important in maintaining overall health, dental care is a key to staying healthy and adherent.
 Referrals are made to private, high quality, professional dental practices in the area.

 HOPWA –Housing Opportunities for People with AIDS – Homelessness is a major factor in people falling out of care.
 Services offered under the HOPWA program are all targeted to preventing homelessness, resulting in keeping people in care.
-See HOPWA page.
+Click here for more HOPWA information.

 Housing – The Robert A. Harrison House, on the grounds of Bergen Regional Medical Center, provides an assisted living facility for six full-time residents who are HIV-positive.